Cecilia's Amazing Travel Tips

 * good photo camera without defects

-* small tripod for photo camera self timer; available at photo shops; or use a bean bag to steady the camera
+* small flexible tripod for photo camera self timer; available at photo shops

 * spare batteries for photo camera and other equipment (test before leaving, even newly bought ones are not always full); rechargeable batteries last longer and are more friendly for the environment; you need to bring your charger though

-* Swiss Army style pocket knife (file and scissors come in handy); plus a case/little bag for protection against dust; pack in large pack when flying!, keeping it in hand luggage will cause problems at customs (you'll probably have it confiscated)
+* Swiss Army style pocket knife (file and scissors come in handy); plus a case/little bag for protection against dust; pack in large pack when flying!, not in hand luggage

-* little compass (we used it a lot!)
+* little compass (we used it a lot!); most smartphones have one that works offline too

-* clothing that can be worn in layers on top of each other so you don't need to bring many items: wear layers if cold, peel off layer by layer when warmer; I really like Icebreaker thermal underwear which doesn't look like underwear but like normal T-shirts, is of Merino wool but doesn't tickle or get clammy; thermal underwear pants come in handy as pajamas or underneath day trousers in cold weather
+* clothing that can be worn in layers on top of each other so you don't need to bring many items: wear layers if cold, peel off layer by layer when warmer; I really like Icebreaker thermal underwear which doesn't look like underwear but like normal T-shirts, is of Merino wool but doesn't tickle or get clammy; thermal underwear pants come in handy as pajamas or underneath day trousers in cold weather.
+I also really like t-shirts of 70% bamboo and 30% cotton which wrinkle much less, are less smelly, don't stain so quickly and feel comfortable on the skin.

 * jacket that resists wind and rain to go on top of fleece jacket when necessary (windbreaker)